Everyday Foods for Sharing with Your Backyard Chickens... and why.

 Pomegranate: Pomegranates are very healthy.
 Chickens will eat the seeds happily and peck at the remaining husk.

 Popcorn: Surprisingly, popcorn contains a high number of vitamins, including A, E & K. It has a lot of minerals too plus fiber.
-As long as you don’t add butter, salt or sugar to your corn.
+As long as you don’t add butter, salt or sugar to this popcorn.

 Pumpkin and Pumpkin Seeds: Pumpkin seeds are said to aid in prevention of worms.
 Pecking at a pumpkin will keep them busy for hours, they can also eat the flesh too as it contains vitamins and minerals.